Resourcesarrow_forwardBlogarrow_forwardBusiness credit

 1. Net-30 vendor accounts that report to business credit.

-2. Nav Prime offers a tradeline submitted monthly to the major business credit bureaus to help you build and maintain a strong business credit history.
+2. Nav Prime offers one tradeline submitted monthly to the major business credit bureaus that may help you build and maintain a business credit history.
+If you qualify, the Nav Prime Card also offers another business tradeline.2

 3. Business credit cards that report to business credit agencies.
 (Most do.)
 Business charge cards, which require payment in full, also help build credit.